DCP (Digital Cinema Package) workflows for After Effects and Premiere

-CuteDCP: for Premiere Pro
+CuteDCP for Premiere Pro released

 By Rich Young | October 15, 2013

 Fandev has released CuteDCP for Premiere (Mac / Windows), a DCP (Digital Cinema Package; explained) render tool for Premiere Pro and Adobe Media Encoder.
 It allows users to export DCPs from any file imported into Premiere Pro or Adobe Media Encoder, and has been tested on most major play-out servers for digital cinema theaters.
 There's a variety of other solutions available too.

 This export format plug-in does not work inside After Effects – there's already a Fandev plug-in for that – but you might use Dynamic Link or export your AE comp to Adobe Media Encoder, which also uses the plug-in.
 Its features are similar to the After Effects version and include: